FedericoCarboni/scarpet-docs/content/builtins/functions/perlin.md

 signatures:
   - params:
       - name: x
+  - params:
-      - name: perlinx
+      - name: x
       - name: "y"
+  - params:
-      - name: perlinx
+      - name: x
       - name: "y"
       - name: z
+  - params:
-      - name: perlinx
+      - name: x
       - name: "y"
       - name: z
       - name: seed
 ---

-returns a noise value from `0.0` to `1.0` (roughly) for 1, 2 or 3 dimensional
+Returns a noise value from `0.0` to `1.0` (roughly) for 1, 2 or 3 dimensional
 coordinate.
 The default seed it samples from is `0`, but seed can be specified as a 4th argument as well.
 In case you need 1D or 2D noise values with custom seed, use `null` for `y` and `z`, or `z` arguments respectively.